Configure and deploy EdgeConnect

 - "/path/to/mounted/certificate.pem"

-2. Mount a custom root certificate into the EdgeConnect container.
+2. Mount a custom certificate into the EdgeConnect container.
 You can use the -v parameter when running the container.
 For example:

 docker run \